 Contextual menus that are too long to display fully use the scrolling indicator (a downward-pointing triangle) and scroll like standard menus.
+Use submenus in contextual menus with caution and be sure to keep them to one level.

 Don't set a default item.
 If the user opens the menu and closes it without selecting anything, no action should occur.